-The Alberta Broadband Strategy identifies the unique opportunities and challenges of improving access to broadband connectivity and sets a clear path to eliminate the digital divide as quickly as possible.
+The Alberta Broadband Strategy identifies opportunities and challenges of improving access to broadband connectivity and sets a clear path to eliminate the digital divide as quickly as possible.

 We are committed to providing advocacy and strategic support to deliver universal connectivity in Alberta by the end of fiscal year 2026-27.

 Funding application review